What is Health Care Home?

 HCH Issue 2_Newsletter-Collaborative-April-2018

-General Practice teams from across the Top of the South district were invited to express their interest in becoming a Health Care Home Practice, by utilizing the HCH model as a framework for quality improvement and change management.
-10 Practices across the district expressed their interest with three Nelson/Tasman and two Marlborough Practices being selected to become the first group of HCH Practices to adopt the model locally.
+General Practice teams from across the Top of the South district who are interested in becoming a Health Care Home Practice, by utilising the HCH model as a framework for quality improvement and change management, join the HCH Programme through an expression of interest process.